orzgithub/PPPwn_cpp_tiny/README.md

 # The difference between this Fork and the original project

 - Removed the webui to reduce the binary size
+- Build with -Os option for a smaller size

 # Nightly build